Neuroblastoma Screening (PDQ®): Screening - Patient Information [NCI] - Questions or Comments About This Summary

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
-This section describes the latest changes made to this summary as of the date above.Images were added to this summary and editorial changes were made.
+This section describes the latest changes made to this summary as of the date above.Changes were made to this summary to match those made to the health professional version.

 About This PDQ Summary

 Most patients with high-grade astrocytomas or gliomas will eventually have tumor recurrence, usually within 3 years of original diagnosis but perhaps many years after initial treatment.
 Disease may recur at the primary tumor site, at the margin of the resection/radiation bed, or at noncontiguous central nervous system sites.
 Systemic relapse is rare but may occur.
 At the time of recurrence, a complete evaluation for extent of relapse is indicated for all malignant tumors.
 Biopsy or surgical resection may be necessary for confirmation of relapse because other entities, such as secondary tumor and treatment-related brain necrosis, may be clinically indistinguishable from tumor recurrence.
 The need for surgical intervention must be individualized on the basis of the initial tumor type, the length of time between initial treatment and the reappearance of the mass lesion, and the clinical picture.
 Patients for whom initial treatment fails may benefit from additional treatment.